Dr Argyro Kantara

 Chapters in edited volumes

-- Kantara A. (forthcoming) Populism as mainstream politicians’ political style during the 2012 Greek election campaign.
+Kantara A. (2020) Populism as mainstream politicians’ political style during the 2012 Greek election campaign.
 In M. Kranert (ed) The return of populists and the people-Discursive Approaches to populism across disciplines.
-Palgrave Macmillan
+Palgrave Macmillan, pp. 405-431

 Publications in national journals